-Whether you want to know if you’re picking the right mushrooms or need to learn some gluten-free recipes, we’ve hand-picked the best cookery schools from across the country…
+Whether you’re looking to learn some gluten-free recipes or become a top baker, we’ve hand-picked the best cookery schools from across the country.

 Ballymaloe began as a restaurant from Myrtle Allen’s own country home more than 30 years ago.
 Since then, it has become one of the most well respected and popular cookery schools in Ireland, with Darina and Tim Allen in charge of the school.
 They have a very simple but very essential philosophy of food that remains constant as food trends change and grow.
 They teach students about the primacy of good quality, naturally produced ingredients.
 ‘Our students work with the best ingredients and go away with a much greater understanding of the nature of food.’

 The famous 12 Week Certificate Course takes place three times a year and attracts students of all ages, from all over the world.
-Students enjoy the experience of spending 3 months on a 100-acre organic farm in the rolling hills of the East Cork countryside.
-The short courses are taught all year round, with lessons ranging from a 1/2 day to a week.
-The 6-week sustainable food course focuses on re-thinking food systems and culture, re-learning how to cook, live and eat sustainably, and re-defining what is possible resource efficiency and technology.
-The next sustainable food course runs from 6 May – 14 June.
+Students enjoy the experience of spending three months on a 100-acre organic farm in the rolling hills of the East Cork countryside.
+The short courses are taught all year round, with lessons ranging from a half day to a week.
+Their 6-week sustainable food course focuses on re-thinking food systems and culture, re-learning how to cook, live and eat sustainably, and re-defining what is possible resource efficiency and technology.

 The Woodspeen Cookery School

-Everything about John Campbell’s cookery school and restaurant is delicious.
-From the views across the Berkshire countryside to the snuggly fur hides draped across the seats, from his emphasis on supporting local produce, to the three-course seasonal dinner party you’ll be able to pull off by the end.
+Everything about John Campbell’s cookery school and restaurant is delicious: from the views across the Berkshire countryside to the snuggly fur hides draped across the seats, to his emphasis on supporting local produce, to the three-course seasonal dinner party you’ll be able to pull off by the end.
 The best thing about The Woodspeen Cookery School is that you won’t even realise that you’re learning.
 Despite coming home with stacks of knowledge, flavour wheels and scientific notes (which he’s more than happy to provide, if you’re so geekily inclined), you’ll come away feeling like you’ve just spent the day hanging out chatting to a friend in their kitchen, with the full stomach to prove it.
-Because John is so hands-on, and it’s still early days yet, unlike other establishments, you’re highly likely to get the man himself tutoring you, with all his knowledge from many Michelin-starred years at the helm of The Vineyard, which, funnily enough, is within spitting distance from The Woodspeen.
+Because John is so hands-on, unlike other establishments you’re highly likely to get the man himself tutoring you, with all his knowledge from many Michelin-starred years at the helm of The Vineyard, which, funnily enough, is within spitting distance from The Woodspeen.

 The Woodspeen Restaurant & Cookery School, Lambourn Road, Woodspeen, Newbury.
-Classes from £65 – full list here.
+Classes from £65. thewoodspeen.com

 The Fat Hen